Symbian: Criticism

 The users of Symbian in the countries with non-Latin alphabets (such as Russia, Ukraine and others) have been criticizing the complicated method of language switching for many years.
 For example, if a user wants to type a Latin letter, they must call the menu, click the languages item, use arrow keys to choose, for example, the English language from among many other languages, and then press the 'OK' button.
 After typing the Latin letter, the user must repeat the procedure to return to their native keyboard.
 This method slows down typing significantly.
 In touch-phones and QWERTY phones the procedure is slightly different but remains time-consuming.
 All other mobile operating systems, as well as Nokia's S40 phones, enable switching between two initially selected languages by one click or a single gesture.

 Early versions of the firmware for the original Nokia N97, running on Symbian^1/Series 60 5th Edition have been heavily criticized as buggy (also contributed by the low amount of RAM installed in the phone).

 In November 2010, Smartphone blog All About Symbian criticized the performance of Symbian's default web browser and recommended the alternative browser Opera Mobile.
 Nokia's Senior Vice President Jo Harlow promised an updated browser in the first quarter of 2011.

-There are many different versions and editions of Symbian, which led to fragmentation.
+There were many different versions and editions of Symbian, which led to fragmentation.
 Apps and software may be incompatible when installed across different versions of Symbian.

 Malware

-Symbian OS is subject to a variety of viruses, the best known of which is Cabir.
+Symbian OS is subject to a myriad of malicious software, the best known of which is Cabir.
 Usually these send themselves from phone to phone by Bluetooth.
 So far, none have exploited any flaws in Symbian OS.
 Instead, they have all asked the user whether they want to install the software, with somewhat prominent warnings that it can't be trusted, although some rely on social engineering, often in the form of messages that come with the malware: rogue software purporting to be a utility, game, or some other application for Symbian.

 However, with a view that the average mobile phone user shouldn't have to worry about security, Symbian OS 9.x adopted a Unix-style capability model (permissions per process, not per object).
 Installed software is theoretically unable to do damaging things (such as costing the user money by sending network data) without being digitally signed – thus making it traceable.
 Commercial developers who can afford the cost can apply to have their software signed via the Symbian Signed program.
 Developers also have the option of self-signing their programs.
 However, the set of available features does not include access to Bluetooth, IrDA, GSM CellID, voice calls, GPS and few others.
 Some operators opted to disable all certificates other than the Symbian Signed certificates.

 Some other hostile programs are listed below, but all of them still require the input of the user to run.